EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Sebastian.
 Should we prune the sundials distribution to the bits and pieces we actually need as done in the past with CVODES?
 Are the noprintf macros still needed for CRAN?

-Jonah.
-How can we do a better job keeping installation instructions up to date?

 ### Open Discussion Topics

 _Any topics that do not need to be addressed in the short term,